ArunPanesar42/DevOps_Introduction/README.md

 - `vagrant ssh` to ssh into virtual machine
 - `vagrant halt` to pause

+- apt-get in Linux is a package manager to install/update like windows installer/mac app store
+- `apt-get`

 ## DEVOPS
 ### Definitions of DevOps
 - A collaboration of development and operations